-With Oracle Autonomous Data Warehouse and Oracle Analytics Cloud, you can load and optimize data from multiple flat-file sources into a centralized data warehouse so departments can analyze the data and gain actionable insights.
+Use Oracle Autonomous Data Warehouse and Oracle Analytics Cloud to load and optimize data from Oracle E-Business Suite, spreadsheets, third-party and other sources into a centralized data warehouse so departments can analyze the data and gain actionable insights.

 This reference architecture positions the technology solution within the overall business context: